dostuffthatmatters/circadian-scp-upload/README.md

 └── 📄 20190103.txt
 ```

-... and you want to upload that data to a server, but only after the day of creation.
-Additionally, you want to mark the directories as "in-progress" on the remote server, so that the next processing steps will not touch unfinished days of data while uploading.
+You want to upload that data to a server, but only after the day of creation.
+Additionally, you want to mark the directories as "in progress" on the remote server so that subsequent processing steps will not touch unfinished days of data while uploading.

 This tool uses [SCP](https://en.wikipedia.org/wiki/Secure_copy_protocol) via the Python library [paramiko](https://github.com/paramiko/paramiko) to do that.
-It will write files named `.do-not-touch` in the local and remote directory during the upload process and deletes them afterwards.
+It will write files named `.do-not-touch` in the local and remote directories during the upload process and delete them afterward.

-Below, you can find a code snippet that defines a specific directory/file naming scheme (for example `%Y%m%d-(\.txt|\.csv)`).
-The tool uses this information to tell, when a specific file or directory has been generated.
+Below is a code snippet that defines a specific directory/file naming scheme (for example, `%Y%m%d-(\.txt|\.csv)`).
+The client uses this information to tell _when_ a specific file or directory was generated.
 It will only upload files when at least one hour of the following day has passed.

-**Can't I use `rsync` or a similiar CLI tool for that?**
+**Can't I use `rsync` or a similar CLI tool for that?**

 Yes, of course.
 However, the actual copying logic of individual files or directories is just 130 lines of code of this repository.
-The rest of this library is dedicated to it being a plug-and-play solution for your codebase: logging, regex filters, interruptibility, in-progress markers, etc..
+The rest of this library is dedicated to being a plug-and-play solution for any Python codebase: logging, regex filters, being interruptable, in-progress markers, and so on.

-You should be able to `pip install`/`poetry add`/... and call a well documented upload client class instead of having to manually connect your codebase to rsync and do all of this pattern logic yourself.
+One should be able to `pip install`/`poetry add`/... and call a well-documented and typed upload client class instead of manually connecting each codebase to rsync and doing all the pattern and scheduling logic repeatedly.

-**How did you make sure, that the upload works correctly?**
+**How do you make sure that the upload works correctly?**

-First of all, the whole codebase has type hints and is strict checked with [Mypy](https://github.com/python/mypy) - even the snippet in the usage section below is tye checked with Mypy.
+First, the whole codebase has type hints and is strictly checked with [Mypy](https://github.com/python/mypy) - even the snippet in the usage section below is tye checked with Mypy.

-Secondly, the date patterning is tested extensively and the upload process of the files and directories is tested with an actual remote server by generating a bunch of sample files and directories and uploading them to that server.
-You can check out the output of the test runs in the [GitHub Actions](https://github.com/dostuffthatmatters/circadian-scp-upload/actions/workflows/test.yaml) of this repository - in the "Run pytests" step.
+Secondly, the date patterning is tested extensively, and the upload process of the files and directories is tested with an actual remote server by generating a bunch of sample files and directories and uploading them to that server.
+One can check out the output of the test runs in the [GitHub Actions](https://github.com/dostuffthatmatters/circadian-scp-upload/actions/workflows/test.yaml) of this repository - in the "Run pytests" step.

-Thirdly, after the upload, the checksum of the local and the remote directories/files is compared to make sure that the upload was successful.
-Only if those checksums match, the local files are deleted.
+Thirdly, after the upload, the checksum of the local and the remote directories/files is compared to ensure the upload was successful.
+Only if those checksums match will the client delete the local files.
+The file removal has to be actively enabled or disabled.

 <br/>